joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    > </details>
 >    {: .question}
 >
-> If you press the eye icon of the three graphs you should see something like this:
+> If you press the eye icon of the *Molecular Function* you should see something like this:
 >
 > ![](images/mfTrapnell.png)
 >